 This report by Aqua America, Inc. ("Aqua America," "we" or "us") contains, in addition to historical information, forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements involve risks, uncertainties and other factors, that may be outside our control and that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
-In some cases you can identify forward-looking statements where statements are preceded by, followed by or include the words "believes," "expects," "anticipates," "future," "potential" or the negative of such terms or similar expressions.
+In some cases you can identify forward-looking statements where statements are preceded by, followed by or include the words "believes," "expects," "anticipates," "plans," "future," "potential" or the negative of such terms or similar expressions.
 Forward-looking statements in this report, include, but are not limited to, statements regarding:

-- recovery of capital expenditures and expenses in rates;

-- projected capital expenditures;

-- availability of capital financing;

-- · dividend payment projections;

-- · future financing plans;

-- · future pension contributions;

-- opportunities for future acquisitions, the success of pending acquisitions and the impact of future acquisitions;

-- · acquisition-related costs and synergies;

-- the capacity of our water supplies, water facilities and wastewater facilities;

-- the availability and cost of key production necessities, including power, chemicals and purchased water or wastewater services;

-- the availability of qualified personnel;

-- the return performance of our defined benefit pension plan assets;

-- · general economic conditions;

-- the impact of geographic diversity on our exposure to unusual weather; and

-- the impact of accounting pronouncements.
+- recovery of capital expenditures and expenses in rates; - projected capital expenditures; - availability and cost of capital financing; - dividend payment projections; - future financing plans; - future pension contributions; - opportunities for future acquisitions, the success of pending acquisitions and the impact of future acquisitions; - acquisition-related costs and synergies; - the capacity of our water supplies, water facilities and wastewater facilities; - the impact of geographic diversity on our exposure to unusual weather; - the impact of conservation awareness of customers and more efficient plumbing fixtures and appliances on water usage; - the availability and cost of key production necessities, including power, chemicals and purchased water or wastewater services; - the availability of qualified personnel; - the return performance of our defined benefit pension plan assets; - general economic conditions; and - the impact of accounting pronouncements.